lcalisto/workshop-postgis-raster/README.md

 SELECT AddRasterConstraints('schema_name'::name, 'porto_ndvi'::name,'rast'::name);
 ```

-It is possible to use a map algebra operation on many rasters and/or many bands, for that you need rastbandargset.
+It is possible to use a map algebra operation on many rasters and/or many bands, for that you need **rastbandargset**.
 For more information about it please check this [*ST_MapAlgebra* on the official documentation.](https://postgis.net/docs/RT_ST_MapAlgebra.html)

 **Example 2 - The callback Function**